glstrachan/health-app/README.md

 # health-app
-The Grant Park Highschool health app featuring\n Efficient saving and loading schemes
+The Grant Park Highschool health app featuring.
+Efficient saving and loading schemes. csv export capability.
-  .csv export capability
 A UI not written in Swing!